 The secret sauce to winning your relationship is to focus on each other.
 Don’t focus on being right all the time.

-X. X Marks The Spot –
+X. is for X Marks The Spot –

 It was difficult to find a word for “X”.
 But X marks the spot reverts to treasure.
 Pirates always were looking for buried treasures.